Different teachers recommend different beginner bonsai trees. However, most agree the following plants are some of the best bonsai starter plants.

 it does not mean all plants in that species are good subjects.

-There are certain basics to look for when selecting beginner bonsai trees (as well as more established bonsai.)
+There are certain basics to look for when selecting potential bonsai trees (as well as more established bonsai.)

-Junipers are one of the most popular subjects used as starter bonsai.
+Junipers are one of the most popular subjects used as beginner bonsai trees.

 They can easily be made into shapes that resemble old pine trees.
 They also have a bad reputation with many beginners.
 This is due to many misconceptions, as the plant itself is not difficult.